Written By ESR News Blog Editor Thomas Ahearn

 The study recommended that companies “can take several steps to include hidden workers, and in doing so, create a new and valuable pipeline of talent.
 Chief among them: reforming their approach to talent acquisition overall and developing a customized approach to hiring hidden workers.”
 The complete study is available at www.hbs.edu/managing-the-future-of-work/Documents/research/hiddenworkers09032021.pdf.

 Employment Screening Resources® (ESR) – a leading global background check provider that was ranked the number one screening firm by HRO Today in 2020 – offers comprehensive background screening services, products, and solutions that empower companies to make compliant and informed hiring decisions.
 People matter.
 Make good choices.
-To learn more about ESR, visit www.esrcheck.com.
+To learn more about ESR, please visit www.esrcheck.com.

 NOTE: Employment Screening Resources® (ESR) does not provide or offer legal services or legal advice of any kind or nature.
 Any information on this website is for educational purposes only.